Churston Ferrers Grammar School

 - In addition, the SENDCo leads staff training in relation to current SEND needs on INSET days.

-- Details of requirements for individual students are outlined in the school’s SEN register and via individual Student Profile support plans.
+- Details of requirements for individual students are outlined in the school’s SEN record of need and via individual Student Profile support plans.

 - Attendance at Torbay SEND network meetings